Find Affordable College Courses

 $8,712 Average Tuition & Fees

-SUNY Potsdam landed the #8 spot in the 2023 rankings for the best value natural resources conservation programs.
-Located in the town of Potsdam, SUNY Potsdam is a public college with a small student population.
+SUNY Potsdam came in at #8 in this year’s edition of the Best Value Natural Resources Conservation Schools in New York ranking.
+Located in the remote town of Potsdam, SUNY Potsdam is a public school with a small student population.

 $62,466 Average Tuition & Fees

-Columbia University in the City of New York came in at #9 in this year’s edition of the Best Value Natural Resources Conservation Schools in New York ranking.
-Columbia is a very large private not-for-profit school located in the large city of New York.
+Columbia University in the City of New York ranked #9 on this year’s Best Value Natural Resources Conservation Schools in New York list.
+Columbia is a fairly large private not-for-profit school located in the large city of New York.

 In-state tuition fees for undergraduate students at Columbia are $62,466 per year.